McGuire v. Marshall, No. 15-10958 (11th Cir. 2022)

-Nature of Case: Individual required to register under Alabama law filed lawsuit challenging state registration scheme on several different theories of unconstitutionality, inter alia, that its provisions violated the Ex Post Facto clause.
+Nature of Case: In 2011, individual required to register under Alabama law (ASORCNA) filed lawsuit challenging state registration scheme on several different theories of unconstitutionality, inter alia, that its provisions violated the Ex Post Facto Clause.

-Holding: Following bench trial, district court held that provisions of Alabama law that required dual, weekly, in-person registration of homeless registrants, as well as dual application for travel permits were so punitive in effect as to overcome legislature’s stated non-punitive intent.
-Thus, application of the provisions violated federal constitutional guarantees against ex post facto legislation.
+In February 2015, following bench trial, district court held that, for most of the challenged restrictions, Plaintiff failed to carry his burden of demonstrating that the restrictions were so punitive in purpose or effect that the legislature’s nonpunitive intent was overridden.
+There were, however, two exceptions.
+The district court concluded that provisions of Alabama law that required dual, weekly, in-person registration of homeless registrants, as well as dual application for travel permits were so punitive in effect as to overcome legislature’s stated non-punitive intent.
+Thus, application of the provisions violated federal constitutional guarantees against Ex Post Facto legislation.

 - District Court Opinion | view via Google Scholar

 - Reply Brief of Appellee Cross-Appellant (District Court)